TrellixVulnTeam/Jarvis_ENYN/README.md

 `sudo apt-get upgrade`

 2. Then install the applications:
-- `sudo apt-get install libatlas-base-dev portaudio19-dev sox flac`.
+- `sudo apt-get install libatlas-base-dev portaudio19-dev sox flac chromium-chromedriver sqlite3`.

 3. after that we install all the packages we work with:
-- `sudo pip3 install pvporcupine pyaudio SpeechRecognition pyvirtualdisplay selenium phue pywhatkit pafy youtube-dl SpeechRecognition PyVirtualDisplay selenium androidtv wikipedia googlemaps spacex_py html5lib python_dateutil pytube3 gevent youtube-dl pafy python-vlc pyperclip gevent flask pafy python-vlc pygame pyperclip geopy nltk qrcode speedtest-cli pydub matplotlib`
+- `sudo pip3 install pvporcupine pyaudio SpeechRecognition pyvirtualdisplay selenium phue pywhatkit pafy youtube-dl SpeechRecognition PyVirtualDisplay selenium androidtv wikipedia googlemaps spacex_py html5lib python_dateutil pytube3 gevent youtube-dl pafy python-vlc pyperclip gevent flask pafy python-vlc pygame pyperclip geopy nltk qrcode speedtest-cli pydub matplotlib pyperclip3 tensorflow`
 - `sudo pip install phue xycolor`

 4. Once that's all done, you can take a look at config.json and fill in everything you know.
 In the part the following points should be entered: